KelvinHere/hello-django/README.md

 deployed.

 - Check the DIFF for the commit called "DB: Set up a local and deployed database at the same time"
+- Add to the local workspace an env var called DEVELOPMENT: TRUE. in gitpod this is through workspaces.

 ### Deploying